Kerry Carpenter Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Orioles pitching staff ranks 16th in MLB.
+- The Orioles pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Orioles have the 20th-ranked team ERA across all league pitching staffs (4.69).
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.49).

-- Wells (0-1) gets the starting nod for the Orioles, his third this season.
+- The Orioles are sending Gibson (3-0) out for his fifth start of the season.
+He is 3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched.

-- His most recent appearance was on Friday against the Chicago White Sox, when the right-hander went 5 1/3 innings, surrendering three earned runs while allowing five hits.
+- In his last outing on Saturday against the Chicago White Sox, the right-hander tossed 5 1/3 innings, allowing four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.